 While trekking, 8 nights’ accommodation at teahouses or mountain lodges.
 En route, teahouses usually have basic accommodation facilities.
 Our effort will be to accommodate you at the best available lodges.

-In Kathmandu enjoy complimentary breakfast at the hotel you will be staying in.
 While trekking, all meals (breakfast, lunch and dinner) will be provided on the trail.
 Breakfast and dinner will be served at the teahouse you will be staying at.
 Lunch will be at a local teahouse en route.
-Items on the menu consist of local dal-bhat (rice, lentils, curry), momo, chapattis, chowmein etc. Enjoy welcome and farewell dinners (complimentary) at a traditional Nepali restaurant in Kathmandu.
+Items on the menu consist of local dal-bhat (rice, lentils, curry), momo, chapattis, chowmein etc. Welcome and farewell dinners (complimentary) will be at a traditional Nepali restaurant in Kathmandu.

 Welcome to Nepal!
 Once you arrive at Tribhuvan International Airport, our representative will be there to meet you and drive you to your hotel.
 Check-in and take rest.
 In the afternoon or evening attend a pre-trek briefing where you will meet your trek leader and teammates.
 Check your gears for the final time.
 If you have missed out on any item on the kit list, buy or rent from any of the stores lining the streets of Thamel (Kathmandu’s tourist hub).
 Your trek leader can suggest some good stores.
-In the evening, attend a dinner party at an authentic Nepali restaurant.
 Overnight in Kathmandu.

 Leaving Kathmandu, drive north towards Syabrubesi.
 En route drive past traditional farms, terraced fields and mountainsides filled with verdant forest.
 The road winds along pretty hillsides dotted with traditional rust-colored mud houses.
 Drive past the busy riverside settlement of Trishuli.
 Climb upwards to Dhunche before arriving in Syabrubesi.
 Once you arrive in Syabrubesi head to a teahouse and rest for the night.
 Overnight in Syabrubesi